RAGRouter-Bench: A Dataset and Benchmark for Adaptive RAG Routing: The RAGRouter-Bench

-Many existing benchmarks rely on homogeneous data sources and query types, which obscures how variations in queries and corpora influence RAG routing decisions \citep{chen2023benchmarking, friel2024ragbench}.
-This motivates us to incorporate diverse corpus sources and systematically generated queries.
+As shown in Figure~\ref{fig:data_profile}, RAGRouter-Bench is built through systematic corpus composition and query generation to enable comprehensive analysis of query–corpus interactions.

-\paragraph{Corpus Sourcing.} We integrate datasets spanning four domains: encyclopedic knowledge from Wikipedia (MuSiQue \citep{trivedi2022musique}), literature (QuALITY \citep{pang2022quality}), legal documentation (UltraDomain\_legal \citep{qian2024memorag}), and medical textbooks (GraphRAGBench\_medical \citep{xiao2025graphragbench}), totaling 21,460 documents.
+\textbf{Corpus Sourcing.} We integrate datasets spanning four domains: encyclopedic knowledge from Wikipedia (MuSiQue \citep{trivedi2022musique}), literature (QuALITY \citep{pang2022quality}), legal documentation (UltraDomain\_legal \citep{qian2024memorag}), and medical textbooks (GraphRAGBench\_medical \citep{xiao2025graphragbench}), totaling 21,460 documents.

-\paragraph{Query Generation.} These original benchmarks exhibit skewed query distributions, for example, MuSiQue contains only reasoning queries, while QuALITY is over 90\% factual \citep{trivedi2022musique, pang2022quality}.
-To enable meaningful cross-type comparison within each corpus, we apply \textbf{query data augmentation} via LLM-based generation guided by structure-aware expansion\citep{xiao2025graphragbench}.
-This augmentation workflow is validated using a \textbf{verify-then-filter protocol} \citep{chen2023benchmarking} to mitigate potential bias in LLM-based evaluation.
-Specifically, human verification is conducted on a stratified sample of 200 queries (50 per corpus), achieving a 94\% agreement rate with automated judgments.
-To decouple query characteristics from corpus structure, we generate three query categories across the unified corpora. \underline{Factual queries} target single entities whose answers are retrievable from a single segment. \underline{Reasoning queries} require inference across multiple segments. \underline{Summary queries} demand information aggregation from multiple sources.
-The resulting dataset comprises 7,727 queries, including 4,086 reasoning (52.9\%), 2,320 factual (30.0\%), and 1,321 summary queries (17.1\%).
-Each corpus covers all three query types, enabling controlled cross-type comparison (Figure~\ref{fig:data_profile}).
-By integrating multi-domain corpora with multi-type queries, RAGRouter-Bench establishes a principled foundation for analyzing their individual and joint effects on RAG routing.
-Details are provided in Appendix~\ref{sec:app_corpus} and~\ref{sec:app_query}.
+\textbf{Query Generation.} We incorporate three canonical query types across all corpora: (i) \text{factual queries} for single-segment entity retrieval; (ii) \text{reasoning queries} for multi-hop inference; and (iii) \text{summary queries} for multi-source information aggregation.
+However, existing benchmarks exhibit highly skewed query distributions; for example, MuSiQue consists exclusively of reasoning queries, while QuALITY contains over 90\% factual queries \citep{trivedi2022musique, pang2022quality}.
+To address this issue, we apply \text{query data augmentation} via LLM-based structure-aware expansion \citep{xiao2025graphragbench}, and validate it with a \text{verify-then-filter protocol} \citep{chen2023benchmarking}, where human verification on a stratified sample (N=200) achieves 94\% agreement with automated judgments.
+The resulting dataset comprises 7,727 queries, including 4,086 reasoning (52.9\%), 2,320 factual (30.0\%), and 1,321 summary queries (17.1\%), with all corpora covering all query types to enable controlled cross-type comparison.
+Details are provided in Appendix~\ref{sec:app_preprocess}.